Reviews and Endorsements

 Quotes from faculty’ users

 "I read your book, and I use your book almost every day to teach my students; your book is excellent.
 SageMath is an extremely valuable resource for any mathematician to know how to use and this book is an excellent source to learn how.
 It is a comprehensive guide on everything coding with SageMath has to offer, with the online version allowing you to play around with the code and see where your imagination takes you.
-A key takeaway after reading this book is that, similar to a finite state machine, your output will be affected by your input in anything you do in life."
+A key takeaway after reading this book is that, similar to a finite state machine, your output will be affected by your input and your current state in anything you do in life."

 - Marica Husnic, Discrete Math Instructor